 In this digital age, rarely are you going to meet someone who doesn’t use social media of some sort.
-We’re all guilty of spending (too much of) our time on Instagram, Twitter, Facebook… Undeniably, then, we also spend a good chunk of our time posting photos, on the ‘gram, specifically.
+We’re all guilty of spending (too much of) our time on Instagram, Twitter and Facebook.
+We also spend a good chunk of our time posting photos, on the ‘gram, specifically.
 Whether you’re just starting to discover this addictive application or you’re a pro at #selfies, here are some timeless tips that anyone can benefit from for a perfect Insta pic.

 The lighting of your photo is probably the most important part of it!
 Depending on the mood you are going for, not only does it simply make the photo easier to look at, it also helps bring out what you want to show off to the world.
 If it’s a selfie, for example, make sure to get a nice natural light shining on you, as not only will it give you a healthy glow, it’ll also be clearer and sharper!